XOXO Gossip Insights

 In order to make the visualisation simpler and more transparent, the number of edges and nodes must be reasonably reduced.
 Thus, the nodes are filtered again by selecting only the up to thirty nodes with the highest weighting.
 This ensures that all necessary contextual information is retained between the nodes, while at the same time the graph becomes simpler to read.

-A Demo is worth a 1000 words
+A Demo Is Worth a 1000 Words

-I don’t want to waste words explaining the visualisation itself.
+I don't want to waste words explaining the visualisation itself.
 The only hint: it is a charge-based force-directed layout.
 And now, take a look at this demo, which is based on the same dataset as the above word cloud.
-It’s fun — promised 😬
+It's fun — promised.

 In the process of researching approaches, technologies and implementations that deal with the given problem, only individual aspects and not an entirely suitable solution were identified.
 On closer examination of these, approaches were extracted which seemed reasonable and promising in combination.
-The challenges became evident only in the conceptual design and implementation of the pilot experiment:
+The challenges became evident in the design and implementation of the pilot experiment:

 Nevertheless, the final prototype provides a solid base which can already be used.
-Of course, there are dozens of ideas ready to improve extraction and visualisation 😉.
+Of course, there are dozens of ideas ready to improve extraction and visualisation.

 P.S. thanks a million to Brandwatch, my internal supervisors Dr. Dan Chalmers & Yanick Nedderhoff, the Stuttgart-based Team Awesome, the Data Science team in Brighton as well as all the UX research participants.
-It was an honour 😊.
+It was an honour.